zack-mcginnis/drone-video-analysis-server/AWS-DEPLOYMENT.md

-# AWS Deployment Guide for RTMP Server
+# AWS Deployment Guide for RTMP Server with Load Balancer

-This guide explains how to deploy the RTMP server to AWS Lightsail.
+This guide explains how to deploy the RTMP server to AWS Lightsail with HTTPS support through an AWS Load Balancer.

 ## Prerequisites

 1. AWS account
 2. AWS CLI installed and configured
 3. SSH key pair
+4. AWS Load Balancer configured with SSL/TLS certificate

 ## Deployment to a New Instance